Governance

 Chair, Catholic Health Australia

-Jenny was elected Chair of Catholic Health Australia in November 2023, having served as a Director on the Board since 2018.
+Jenny Parker was elected Chair of Catholic Health Australia in November 2023, having served as a Board Director since 2018.

-She brings more than 30 years of professional services experience to the role, including in her current position as the Oceania Leader in Health, Life Sciences and Human Services for consultants EY.
-Jenny has worked closely with health organisations throughout her career, including Mater Misericordiae Ltd and St Vincent’s Health, and has a proven track record in major government reviews within the health sector.
+Jenny brings more than 30 years of professional services experience to the role.
+She was a partner with EY for over 26 years most recently leading their Health and Life Sciences practice for Oceania.
+She has worked closely with health organisations throughout her career, including Mater Misericordiae Ltd and St Vincent’s Health, with a background in major government health sector reviews.

 Stephen Teulan